sgoertzen/heroic-clicker/README.md

 Using F11 to pause the grinding does not pause the ascension timer.

 ## Future Enhancements
-Keep track of the timers on skills and use them more effectively Automatically save out the game state on a regular interval
+- Keep track of the timers on skills and use them more effectively
+- Automatically save out the game state on a regular interval
+- Detect color of relic and don't ascend if it is purple